muzzammilh/starter-next/docs/logging.md

 # Logging

-This boilerplate includes a production-ready logging system using **next-logger** with **Pino**, providing structured, high-performance logging throughout your Next.js application.
+This boilerplate includes a simple, production-ready logging system optimized for **Vercel** and serverless platforms.
+The logger outputs structured JSON logs to stdout/stderr, which are automatically captured by your deployment platform.

-## What is next-logger?
+## Overview

-`next-logger` patches Next.js's internal logger to use Pino, giving you:
-- **Unified logging** from Next.js framework, server components, API routes, and your application code
-- **Structured JSON logs** from the entire Next.js stack (build, routing, rendering, etc.)
+The logging system is built on standard `console` methods with structured JSON output:
+- **Zero dependencies** - No Pino, no next-logger, no external logging libraries
+- **Vercel-optimized** - Logs appear automatically in Vercel Dashboard
+- **Structured JSON** - Easy parsing and integration with log aggregation tools
+- **Serverless-friendly** - Works on Vercel, AWS Lambda, Netlify, Cloudflare, etc.
+- **Fast** - No bundling issues, faster cold starts, smaller bundle size
-- **Zero configuration** - works out of the box with Next.js conventions
+- **Secure** - Automatic redaction of sensitive fields
-- **High performance** - Pino is one of the fastest Node.js loggers available

 ## Features

-- 🚀 **High Performance**: Asynchronous logging with minimal overhead
+- 🚀 **Zero Dependencies**: Built on standard Node.js console
-- 📊 **Structured Logs**: JSON format in production for easy parsing
+- 📊 **Structured Logs**: JSON format for easy parsing
-- 🎨 **Pretty Printing**: Colorized, readable logs in development
 - 🔒 **Security**: Automatic redaction of sensitive fields (passwords, tokens, etc.)
 - 🎯 **Contextual**: Child loggers for request-specific context
 - ⚙️ **Configurable**: Environment-based log levels
-- 🔧 **Next.js Integration**: Patches Next.js's internal logger automatically
+- ☁️ **Serverless-Ready**: Perfect for Vercel, AWS Lambda, and other platforms

 ## Quick Start